p-society/docs/content/Projects/GC/Modules/Team.md

 Learn more about Teams [[teams|here]].
 ### Journey

-Admins assign [[Squad]] captains, who are then responsible for building the teams for each match.
-The captains create teams by selecting players from their squad and adding necessary details, such as the team name and match-specific information.
+Admins assign [[Squad]] [[Captains]], who are then responsible for building the teams for each [[Match]].
+The captains create teams by selecting [[User|Players]] from their squad and adding necessary details, such as the team name and match-specific information.
 Once a team is created, captains can also edit or delete teams as needed, ensuring that the teams are properly set up for each match.

 ### Access Control